autistic-symposium/coinmixer-py/README.md

-# Jobcoin Mixer 🐍💎
+# Coin Mixer 🐍💎

 As Bitcoin is not an anonymous protocol (but a pseudonymous system), our **Jobcoin Mixer** is a great way to maintain your privacy on the Jobcoin Network (for a tiny small fee 😉)!

-We use [Jobcoin Server API endpoints](https://jobcoin.gemini.com/todo_my_instance/api#addresses-address-info-get) to deploy our sophisticated mixer algorithm to your coin deposit!
+We use [Coin Mixer Server API endpoints]() to deploy our sophisticated mixer algorithm to your coin deposit!

 <p align="center">
 <img src="./imgs/Jobcoin_Mixer.png" width="90%" align="center" style="padding:1px;border:thin solid black;" />